 Adrian Cartland Senpai: 3rd dan Australia

 Adrian Senpai began his training in 1996 in a derivative of Goju Kai, eventually obtaining the rank of Nidan in that style.
-He enjoyed sharing his knowledge and in 2004 was encouraged to begin running a Dojo in Adelaide.
-In 2009 his Dojo joined the Traditional Japanese Karate Network and Adrian successfully retested as a Nidan.
+In 2004 he was encouraged to begin running a Dojo in Adelaide and 2009 his Dojo joined the Traditional Japanese Karate Network and Adrian successfully retested as a Nidan.

-Besides Karate Adrian has also trained in western fencing, Iaido and Kendo, obtaining upper Kyu levels in the latter two, and currently trains in Brazilian Jiu Jitsu.
+Besides Karate Adrian has also trained in MMA, western fencing, Iaido and Kendo, obtaining upper Kyu levels in the latter two, and currently trains in Brazilian Jiu Jitsu.
 He holds the Australia record time for a knock out in an cage sanctioned MMA bout - 6 seconds!

 Adrian works as a Lawyer specialising in Commercial and Taxation law.